mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * An asymmetric private key (optional)
 * An asymmetric public key

-The private key for a node are derived from its secret value using the KDF.
-The public key is then derived from the private key using a Derive-Public-Key operation.
+The private key for a node is derived from its secret value using the KDF.
+The public key is then derived from the private key using the Derive-Public-Key function.

 The contents of a parent node are computed from one of its children as follows: